Plate.

 Support & community

-AI & product development
+AI & further development

-Compare with alternatives
+Compare with alternatives.

-How does Plate compare to Contentful?
+How does Plate compare to Storyblok?

-Also check out our analyses of other headless CMS solutions:
+See also our analyses of other solutions:

-Frequently asked questions
+Frequently asked questions.

 Do I need a developer to get Plate live?

 Not necessarily.
-Plate's UI is pleasant enough that tech-savvy marketers do it solo.
+Plate's UI is pleasant enough that tech-savvy marketers can do it solo.
 But for integrations and frontend: yes, you need engineers.

 How much does Plate cost?